betsythefc/custard/Documents/Personal/FOSS/custard/plans.md

 -----

  - Add scaling to web page (currently looks great on 1366x768, but everything is out of whack on other resolutions).
+ - Add css formatting to DIV section of "about.html" page to increase spacing (since the css reset was put in to help the top bar formatting)

 v0.05
 -----